 It took 3 days after that appointment to accept the news.
 Those 3 days were dark.
 I was sad, incredibly sad and dealing with overwhelming feelings of guilt.
 I’ve been through so much in my life and nothing has broken me down like motherhood.
 However, I’m going to be ok and I’ll do whatever it takes to be healthy again.
 So, I started working on myself…really working on myself.
 I spent a few days researching depression and how to manage it without medications.
 I don’t know much about depression because people don’t talk about it.
 It’s so common but so taboo.
 I’ve also implemented all the advice and tips my doctor gave me.

 I’ve started working out everyday.
 The doctor highly recommended this because it lifts your serotonin levels and those play a big part in depression.
 I’ve also started going out with friends, which I haven’t done in almost 2 years.
 Speaking of friends, I met up with my friend Lauren one night after I put the kids down to bed.
 I was telling her about what was going on and at one point she told me she was proud of me.
 I can’t tell you how much this meant to me.
-When you feel like you’re fucking up its nice to have someone say “I’m proud of you” and even when you aren’t “fucking up” it’s still nice to hear.
-So thanks, Lauren!
+When you feel like you’re messing it all up, its nice to have someone say “I’m proud of you.”

 I want to acknowledge every mother who has ever struggled with this.
 We’re the real hero’s.
 In my humble opinion all moms are hero’s, but for the ones who struggle, you’re the MVP’s and I see you.
 My heart hurts more for the one’s who struggle with PPD and don’t get the help they need.
 There’s only a few things that scare me and not having control over the way I feel has to be one of the most terrifying ( and I have a mild case of PPD).